berceanu/openPMD-resampler/README.md

-Replace descriptions between chevrons `<>` by relevant values, in this case the path to the PIC output file, name of the particle species (`e_all` or `e_highGamma` etc.), particle species mass (default = 1.0 for electron, 1836.152 for proton, or 22033.824 for carbon etc.), and an integer reduction factor `k`, typically between 2 and ~100.
+Replace descriptions between chevrons `<>` by relevant values, in this case the path to the PIC output file, name of the particle species (`e_all` or `e_highGamma` etc.), particle mass relative to the electron mass (default: 1.0) (1.0 for electron, 1836.152 for proton, or 22033.824 for carbon etc.), and an integer reduction factor `k`, typically between 2 and ~100.
 If the initial PIC file has `N` macroparticles, the resulting reduced file will have `N/k` macroparticles.